 But instead, here I am, hunched over the map while dozens of darkened eyes look over me.
 I try to ignore them, but it feels nearly impossible.

-“I believe seeing us will be useful for you,” said the elder, who to me seemed nearly as tall as the trees.
+“I believe seeing us will be useful for you,” said the faerie, who to me seemed nearly as tall as the trees.
 “Hopefully you will see why shortly.”

 “Jéyu bon,” a smooth voice says to me.
 But still, I jump back, out of breath, startled by the alien voice.
 And what I see before me…is not any less surprising.

-A tall women sits across from me with her hands on her knees.
+A tall woman sits across from me with her hands on her knees.
 Although she’s much more human-like than the fae, she is still very alien.
 Her skin is as pale as mine, but tinged with violet…indeed, her long wavy hair is a violet-toned silver, and even her eyes are a very deep violet, like the flowers.
-She wears bizarre clothing—large baggy pants, a small top which covers her breasts and little else, a thing scarf held around her arms.
-And as though all of this is not strange enough, four bright wings extend from her back…
+She wears bizarre clothing—a small top which covers her breasts and little else, a thin scarf held around her arms, a flowing skirt and an underskirt that reminds me of a jellyfish—and four wide, white wings…

 I stare at her, speechless.